Jun 16, 2020 Paul Sullivan

 For more information on smart links, click here.

-In order to build more kudos and brand on LinkedIn, you HAVE to join groups where your prospects likely hang out.
-Not only MUST you post your BEST and most INFORMATIVE content into the group feed.
-You must also engage with your prospects and like and comment and HELP them out before you try and sell them.
+To build more kudos and brand reach on LinkedIn, you must join groups where your prospects likely hang out.
+You must post your best and most informative content into the group feed.
+You must also engage with your prospects and like, comment and help them out before you try and sell them.

-But in order to be truly successful, you have to start instigating conversations.
+But to be truly successful, you have to start instigating conversations.
 Use your content or content from reliable sources to drive home a message.
-Often people will engage in a subject that ails them if it’s not directed at them.
-Use this to your advantage and test different approaches to driving engagement in groups.
+Often, people will engage in a subject that ails them if it’s not directed at them.
+Use this to your advantage and test different approaches to driving group engagement.

-This might seem obvious or it may cause you to say, hey, this is a marketing post?
-Marketers can ask for the buy in whatever thought process this tip kicks off.
+This might seem obvious or cause you to say, hey, this is a marketing post.
+Marketers can ask for the buy-in whatever thought process this tip kicks off.

-Think about this, you spend all your time creating thought leadership and educative content to share amongst your target audience but you’re not going to ask for the buy?
+Think about this: you spend all your time creating thought leadership and educative content to share amongst your target audience, but you won’t ask for the buy.
 You may as well become an encyclopaedia on your subject matter and be done.

-A great way to test the response of your audience is to start with small buy-in calls.
+A great way to test your audience's response is to start with small buy-in calls.
 Go for e-books and webinars to gain trust in the beginning.
-But post that, ask for people to buy your products, especially those highly engaged with your content.
+But post that, ask people to buy your products, especially those highly engaged with your content.
 Send them a direct message and offer them a unique opportunity.

 To wrap it up